-- Title Assistant Professor, Department of Mass Communication, Advertising and Public Relations
+- Title Associate Professor in the Department of Mass Communication, Advertising and Public Relations

 - Office 704 Commonwealth Ave., 404D

 - Education PhD, Mass Media and Communication, Temple University

 Dr. Michelle A. Amazeen is an associate professor in the Department of Mass Communication, Advertising and Public Relations at Boston University.
 Prior to BU, Dr. Amazeen was an assistant professor of advertising at Rider University in Lawrenceville, NJ.
 She earned her Ph.D. in Mass Media and Communication from Temple University in Philadelphia and received a B.S. and M.S. in Advertising from the University of Illinois at Urbana-Champaign.